plinder-org/plinder/docs/contribution/development.md

 :::{note}
 We currently only support a Linux environment.
-`plinder` uses `openstructure` for some of its functionality and is available from the `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
+`plinder.data` uses `openstructure` for some of its functionality and is available from the `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
+It additionally uses `networkit>=11.0`, which at the time of writing, does not install cleanly on MacOS. `plinder.eval` also relies on `openstructure` for metrics calculations.
 For Windows and MacOS users, please see the relevant [_Docker_](#docker-target) resources.
 :::